bryansullins/baremetalesxi/README.md

 **Additional pip3 required installations:**

+    ansible==2.9.5
+    certifi==2019.11.28
+    cffi==1.14.0
+    chardet==3.0.4
+    cryptography==2.8
+    idna==2.9
+    Jinja2==2.11.1
+    MarkupSafe==1.1.1
+    pycparser==2.19
     python-hpilo==4.3
     pyvmomi==6.7.3
-    requests==2.22.0
+    PyYAML==5.3
+    requests==2.23.0
+    six==1.14.0
+    urllib3==1.25.8

 **Additional Software Required**

 `mkisofs` on the machine manipulating the files for the iso.
 `nginx` or the webserver app of your choice on the webserver hosting the iso, if you are using the url version of remote boot.
+`openssl` to encrypt the esxi root password that goes into the kickstart file.

 **The Resources in this Repo Were Tested On:**

-vCenter/ESXi Versions were 6.5 GA and above, however, according to [William Lam's post on kickstart] ("https://www.virtuallyghetto.com/2012/03/how-to-create-bootable-esxi-5-iso.html"), the method for kickstart file use in ESXi goes at least as far back as ESXi 5.0.
+vCenter/ESXi Versions were 6.5 GA and above, however, according to [William Lam's post on kickstart](https://www.virtuallyghetto.com/2012/03/how-to-create-bootable-esxi-5-iso.html), the method for kickstart file use in ESXi goes at least as far back as ESXi 5.0.

 **HPE Hardware/Firmware versions tested:**